Operation Market Garden: Geography

-Highway 69 (later nicknamed "Hell's Highway") leading through the planned route was two lanes wide, partly raised above a surrounding flat terrain of polder or floodplain.
+Highway 69 (later nicknamed "Hell's Highway") leading through the planned route was two narrow lanes, partly raised above a surrounding flat terrain of polder or floodplain.
 The ground on either side of the highway was in places too soft to support tactical vehicle movement and there were numerous dikes and drainage ditches.
 Dikes tended to be topped by trees or large bushes, and roads and paths were lined with trees.
 In early autumn this meant that observation would be seriously restricted.